geekodour/old2020blog/content/_index.md

 I don't [call myself a programmer](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) but I like solving problems and use my programming abilities as a tool.

 I think a lot about following best practices, **free software** and having a clean and documented codebase and I try to learn something new every single day.
 I am a big fan of selfhosting things.
-I also have a [wiki](https://wiki.geekodour.xyz)!

 I'm interested in **systems and network programming**, **distributed systems**, **p2p networks** and how we can use technology to move our society in the right direction.